 Are you thinking about living in Iceland for good?
-It is quite natural for someone to fall in love with this stunning island during their travels, but deciding to have a home and live here “happily ever after” is a huge step.
+It is quite natural for someone to fall in love with this stunning island during their travels.
+Now, deciding to have a home and live here “happily ever after” is a huge step.

 But before you pack your bags and buy a one-way ticket, research everything about what it's like in Iceland.
 It should not be an overnight decision.
 You must learn about life here.
 What is the average cost of living?
 What are the places to live in Iceland?
 How early can you get your work permit?
 Where should you live in Reykjavík?
 How much is a house in Iceland?

 Living in Iceland: The Scenic Beauty

 As a visitor, you can rent a car in Iceland and enjoy the sights and sounds of the country.
 But once you decide to call it your new home, you need to know several things about this beautiful island.
 So, what is living in Iceland like?

 Someone once told me that you will either love moving to Iceland or hate it, you can't be on the fence.
-There is so much to love about this Land of Fire and Ice: the black beaches, blue glaciers, stunning waterfalls, serene parks, and uncountable tourist attractions.
+There is so much to love about this Land of Fire and Ice.
+From the black beaches, blue glaciers, stunning waterfalls, serene parks, to uncountable tourist attractions.

 How Many People Live in Iceland?